ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

   }
 })
 ```
-Now the signIn form is only shown to users not already logged in.
-And we have a convinient place where we get access to the user data.
+Now, the login UI is only shown to users that are not yet logged in.
+On top of that, we have a convenient way to get access to the user data.
-And with this we have access to the unique id of the user `user.uid`.
+Thus, we have access to the unique ID of the user `user.uid`.
-As a last part of this step we only want to do the beyond authorization after the user has been logged into firebase auth.
+As a last part of this step, we only want to do the authorization after the user has logged in to Firebase Auth.

-For this we will first replace the anonymous iife (immediately invoked function expression) with a real named function.
+For this, we'll first replace the anonymous iife (immediately invoked function expression) with a real named function.

 ```diff
 - (async function(){
 + function registerBeyond(){